 Significance of ASTM F1929 Porous Medical Package Testing

-These procedures are suitable to verify and locate leakage sites.
+ASTM F1929 package integrity procedures are suitable to verify and locate leakage sites.
 However, the test is not quantitative.
 No indication of leak size can be inferred from this test.
 The methods are usually employed as a pass/fail test.

 Expert ASTM F1929 Package Testing